drewloewe/Grading-System/grading-system.md

 	- **&#10008;** Incomplete, meaning that you did not turn it in, or it does not meet its particular specifications
 - [Canvas's grade book](https://media.giphy.com/media/26FPy3QZQqGtDcrja/giphy.gif) does not handle some features of grading well, but we're stuck with it.
 For purposes of the grade book, each graded event has certain levels of performance, even if the grade book in Canvas calls it "ungraded" or "does not count toward final grade" (those are workarounds necessitated by Canvas's irritating fixation on points and percentages).
 ### Points-Graded Activities, Exams, Quizzes, and Assignments
-- For other activities and assignments, I will use a points-based scale.
+- For other activities and assignments, I will use a points-based scale and rubric for that assignment (as well as comments and feedback).
 - Not everything is revisable (e.g., quizzes, peer review, exams, etc.), but major writing projects are revisable.
 Please read [my revision policies](http://drewloewe.net/policies/).
-	- If you revise a major project effectively, I will simply change the grade in Canvas under the original submission.
-So if you revise, look at the score under the original submission.
+If you revise a major project effectively, I will simply change the grade (I don't weight or average them).
 The grade is not guaranteed to increase, but it will certainly NOT decrease.
 ## III.
 Final Course Grades
-### A or A-
+### A
 The student:
 - _meets_ the requirements of the labor-based part of this system;
 - _earns_ 90+% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete
-	- A=94+%
-	- A-=90-93%;
 - _submits_ all complete/incomplete-graded activities and assignments and earn grade of “complete.”
-###  B range
+###  B
 The student:
 - _meets_ the requirements of the labor-based part of this system;
 - _earns_ 80-89% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete
-	- B+=87-89%
-	- B=84-86%
-	- B-=80-83%;
 - _submits_ all complete/incomplete-graded activities and assignments and earn grade of “complete.”
-### C+ or C
+### C
 The student:
 - _meets_ the requirements of the labor-based part of this system;
 - _earns_ 70-79% of the total available points once all points-graded activities, exams, quizzes, and assignments are complete.
-	- C+= 77-79%
-	- C=70-76% (C- is not an available grade);
 - _submits_ all but a couple of the complete/incomplete-graded activities and assignments and earn grade of “complete.”
 ###  NP (in WRIT 1301 or 2302) or D (in other courses)
 The student: